AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/setup.md

     ![Software Distribution Portal](assets/setup/software-distribution-portal-download.png)

+    >[!CAUTION]
+    >
+    > The GraphQL feature is enabled by default only on the AEM SDK from 2021-02-04 or newer.

 1. Unzip the download and copy the Quickstart jar (`aem-sdk-quickstart-XXX.jar`) to a dedicated folder, i.e `~/aem-sdk/author`.
 1. Re-name the jar file to `aem-author-p4502.jar`.
 1. Open a new terminal window and navigate to the folder that contains the jar file.
 Run the following command to install and start the AEM instance: